franklinho/NYTimesArticleSearch/README.md

     * :white_check_mark: Bonus: Leverage the popular GSON library to streamline the parsing of JSON data.
 (1 point)
     * :white_check_mark: Bonus: Replace Picasso with Glide for more efficient image rendering.
 (1 point)
   * The additional user stores were implemented:
-    * Added hiding to the toolbar when scrolling
+    * Hide to the toolbar when scrolling
+    * Add progress bar for web view loading

 ## Video Walkthrough